DoD’s Workforce Cost Formula Stirs DebateTweet

 At this point in the debate, POGO agrees with PSC’s assertion: “Get the analyses right and let the chips fall where they may.”
 DoD and all federal agencies have to ensure that all costs are being considered before making any decisions to insource or outsource government work, and those decisions have to be based on accurate costs.

-Paul Chassy is an investigator for the Project On Government Oversight.
-Paul has focused his work on the cost of service contractors compared with the cost of federal employees.
+At the time of publication, Paul Chassy was an investigator for the Project On Government Oversight.
+Paul focused his work on the cost of service contractors compared with the cost of federal employees.

 Topics: Contract Oversight

 - June 1, 2018

 - April 17, 2018